Oxygen Flow Regulator

 The new Blichmann Engineering™ Oxygen Flow Regulator helps you dial in the EXACT liters per minute of oxygen needed to acheive 8-10 ppm of dissolved oxygen in your wort.
 Vital to yeast health and the final flavor profile of your beer.
 Knowing the FLOW is important - other regulators simply regulate pressure and depending on your downstream restriction the actual flow can vary widely.
 Gone are the days of spray and pray!

 Oxygenation of wort is essential to proper yeast growth and overall health.
 And healthy yeast has the largest impact over final beer flavor than about any other variable.
-Acheiving 8-10 ppm (parte per million) of dissolved oxygen (DO) in your wort prior to fermentation is vital to acheive your best tasting beer.
-Too little and yeast growth is stunted and off flavors can be created.
-Lag times increase and final gravity may not be reached.
-Too much and and you can end up with excessive fusel alcohols in your finished beer.
+Achieving 8-10 ppm (part per million) of dissolved oxygen (DO) in your wort prior to fermentation is vital to acheive your best tasting beer.
+Too little and yeast growth is stunted, off flavors can be created, lag times increase, and final gravity may not be reached.
+Too much and you can end up with excessive fusel alcohols in your finished beer.
 While dissolved oxygen levels are vital, the equipment to measure DO isn't cheap.
 Inexpensive hand-held models are upwards of $300.
 And lab grade models are well over $1,000.
-However,we've done extensive testing to allow you to acheive proper DO levels with wand type and in-line type oxygenation systems so you can be confident you're acheiving your DO levels.
+However,we've done extensive testing to allow you to achieve proper DO levels with wand type and in-line type oxygenation systems so you can be confident you're acheiving your DO levels.
 Knowing the FLOW is important - other regulators simply regulate pressure and depending on your downstream restriction the actual flow can vary widely!

 ** SEE DATA TAB FOR MORE INFORMATION